ysyk2021/the-art-of-time-management-in-the-workplace-techniques-for-boosting-productivity-and-efficiency/src/chapter-3-3.md

-# Prioritizing Tasks Based on Importance and Urgency

-## Introduction

 This chapter explores techniques for effectively prioritizing tasks based on their importance and urgency.
 By understanding which tasks require immediate attention and which contribute most significantly to your goals, you can allocate your time and resources wisely.